Deliverability

 Common email deliverability problems

-What Yahoo and Google really did was just add enforcement so senders stick to best practices.
-Because of this, we’ve seen a slight uptick in DMARC adoption which is historically minimal.
-According to our annual state of email deliverability survey and report:
+What Yahoo and Google really did was just add enforcement, so senders stick to best practices.
+Because of this, we’ve seen an 11% increase in DMARC adoption, which was historically minimal.
+Here's how email authentication implementation looks according to State of email deliverability 2025:

 If you’re looking to improve your email deliverability rate, a good place to start is your authentication methods like SPF and DKIM.
 If you’re a bulk sender you’ll also need to ensure you have a DMARC record setup, which is an email authentication measure to protect your domain from unauthorized senders spoofing their emails to look like they came from you.